jupahe64/Spotlight/README.md

 ## Assistance and How to Use

-A full guide to Spotlight can be found on it's Wiki Page
+A full guide to Spotlight can be found on the [Spotlight Wiki](https://github.com/jupahe64/Spotlight/wiki)

 ## Compiling (Source Code)